jasonli96/jasonli96/README.md

 # Hi, I'm Jason Li 👋
-🚀 Computer Vision Developer | Python & JavaScript Specialist
+🚀 Computer Vision Developer | Python & JavaScript & C# & Java

 ### About Me
 - 🎓 Bachelor’s in IT from Beijing Institute of Technology